Royal Navy State Funeral Gun Carriage: Later history

+Uses

 Portsmouth Gun Carriage

 A smaller gun carriage, called the Portsmouth Gun Carriage, is stored at HMS Collingwood, a shore establishment at Fareham in Hampshire, and has been used for eight ceremonial funerals of senior naval officers between 1935 and 1967.
 These include Earl Jellicoe, Earl Beatty, Sir Dudley Pound, and Viscount Cunningham.
 A plaque on the carriage records that it originally came from HMS Pembroke in Chatham, Kent, and was first used for the funeral of Sir Charles Madden at Westminster Abbey on 7 June 1935.
 It is a QF 12-pounder 8 cwt gun carriage, usually pulled by a team of 18 ratings.